ariafatah0711/dicoding_5/readme.md

    ```sh
    git clone https://github.com/ariafatah0711/dicoding_3.git
    ```
-4. go to the desired folde
+4. go to the desired folder
 5. Ensure NodeJS is installed, then run the following command to install npm:
    ```sh
    npm install